MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/10/devtools-130.md

 <!-- ====================================================================== -->
-## Create a collection or environment in Network Console is working again
+## Create a collection or environment in Network Console

 <!-- Subtitle: Use collections and environments to manage API requests and its values and variables. -->